jouellnyc/UART/esp32_rs485/README.md

 ![image](https://github.com/jouellnyc/UART/assets/32470508/dbe046e6-9ef2-455e-a657-74ceb6a9d491)

-To  simpulate a Full Duplex Operation:
+What you'll notice if you try to send and receive in a full duplex mode is that it won't work.
+However, to  simpulate a Full Duplex Operation:

 - Run `ping_serv.py` on esp1 and `uart_ping.py` on esp2

 ![image](https://github.com/jouellnyc/UART/assets/32470508/d5f2d8e3-6082-4d22-8da7-73687d017691)

 ## References
 XXX